 - You are not alone - each school provides wellbeing support.
 Take it if you need it, don't shy away because you're worried it would look negatively on your part.

 - It requires more 'out of hours' attention - you don't just finish at 3pm.

 Find out more

-- See what else is involved in becoming a secondary school teacher.
+- Consider becoming a secondary school teacher.

 - Explore what's involved with completing a PGCE.